gouliming4437/MediFlow/README.md

 ## Problems & Solutions

+### Examples

+These examples are not exhaustive, but they are some of the most common problems that doctors face.
+The projects listed are not real, but they are examples of what you can submit.
+Please submit your own challenges and solutions!

-### "I spend too much time writing reports and documentation"
+#### "I spend too much time writing reports and documentation"
 - **AutoMedReport** - Templates for medical documentation
   - What it does: Provides customizable templates for different types of medical reports, supports multiple languages
   - Link: [GitHub](...)